How to Deal With Frozen Pipes: A Guide for Homeowners

 While most freezes happen in the basement or crawlspace, interior pipes freeze as well if it gets cold enough.
 An inexpensive way to keep pipes from freezing is by covering them with pipe insulation.
-It’s cost efficient and does a good job of keeping pipes above the freezing threshold.
+It’s cost-efficient and does a good job of keeping pipes above the freezing threshold.

 Water freezes when it’s not moving, so keep a small drip from faucets to keep it running.
 You don’t need to have it on full blast, a small trickle is enough.

-If you’re someone that turns the heat off at night or lowers it, then reconsider for your pipes’ safety.
+If you’re someone that turns the heat off at night or lowers it, then reconsider your pipes’ safety.
 You’ll pay more on your electric bill, but it could keep pipes from freezing.

 The best and long-term solution is to add insulation to the impacted areas such as garages, attics, crawl spaces, and basements.
-You should also seal any cracks and other openings to prevents drafts from entering these areas.
+You should also seal any cracks and other openings to prevent drafts from entering these areas.

 A Little Preparation Goes a Long Way

-You now know what to do when your pipe freezes but preparing for frozen pipes can save your money and prevent the destruction of your property.
+You now know what to do when your pipe freezes but preparing for frozen pipes can save you money and prevent the destruction of your property.
 The cost of a burst frozen pipe insurance claim can be thousands of dollars.